ktonge/Covid-and-Weather-Machine-Learning/README.md

 The project aims to explore the relationship between weather and COVID-19 cases by using multiple linear regression analysis on combined datasets.
 The study faced challenges in determining the scope of the project due to the vast amount of available data.
 We focused on comparing counties with population density and mask mandates as the criteria for selection.
 The COVID-19 data was collected and cleaned and created new columns for future delta7 and future delta14.
 The questions to be answered include identifying the correlation between temperature and COVID-19 cases, regional differences in the relationship, and the potential use of machine learning models to predict COVID-19 cases based on various factors.
 The project has the potential to provide insights into the impact of weather on the spread of COVID-19, which could have implications for future pandemic response strategies.

 ### Future Research
-+ <b> add another point here about where what we should look into in the future based on our initial findings </b>
 + Improved understanding of the relationship between weather and Covid-19 infection rates:
     By using multiple linear regression to explore the relationship between weather and Covid-19 infection rates, your analysis may provide new insights into how weather conditions impact the spread of the virus.
 This information could be useful for public health officials and policymakers in developing targeted strategies for controlling the spread of Covid-19.
 + Identification of high-risk areas: